 In the New Testament Scriptures, the leaders of the local church are variously called elders, pastors, and overseers.
 The words are used interchangeably in Scripture (see Acts 20:25-32; 1 Peter 5:1-2) to show that the leadership of the church should be a single-layer structure of godly men, accountable to each other, the Scriptures, and, of course, ultimately to God.
 Together this "multitude of counselors" (Proverbs 24:6) shepherd the flock of God, spiritually and practically.

-This means that elders are pastors and pastors are elders, though some are paid for their time given to the church and some are not (1 Timothy 5:17); some are freed up from external jobs, able to devote full-time work to the ministry, and some juggle full-time jobs with their shepherding responsibilities.
+This means that elders are pastors and pastors are elders, though some are paid for their time given to the church and some are not (1 Timothy 5:17); some are paid by the church and freed from external jobs, able to devote full-time work to the ministry, and some juggle full-time jobs with their shepherding responsibilities.
 Some elder-pastors will serve in more prominent roles (such as the teaching ministry), while others will serve less in less visible areas.
 With a variety of gifts, each elder offers a unique contribution to his specific area of ministry.
 Regardless of each elder's role and prominence, the New Testament models a plurality of equal leaders.

 In the New Testament Scriptures, there are two offices in the local church: pastors (or elders) and deacons.
-The deacon is a "servant" office (this is what the Greek word "deacon" means, and what we see in Acts 6 with the first deacons).
+The deacon is a "servant" office (this is what the Greek word "deacon" means, and what we see in Acts 6 with the first proto-deacons).
 However, it is also a managerial office: deacons lead others in an area of service.
 In Acts 6:3 "the seven" (deacons) were put "in charge" of a task.
 The seven of Acts 6:3 may have helped to manage around three thousand in the church at that time.